jacksund/simmate/docs/contributing/overview.md

 # Contributing to Simmate

-In this guide, you will learn how to contribute new features to Simmate's code.
+This guide provides a step-by-step process for contributing new features to Simmate's code.

-## Learning about core dependencies
+## Understanding Core Dependencies

-When you first join our community, you may only be comfortable fixing typos and adding small utilities/functions.
-But if you would like to make larger changes/contributions, we highly recommend learning about our core dependencies.
-This includes...
+As a newcomer to our community, you might initially engage in minor tasks such as correcting typos or adding small utilities/functions.
+However, if you aim to contribute more substantially, we highly recommend getting acquainted with our core dependencies.
+These include...

 - [Django](https://docs.djangoproject.com/en/4.0/) for our database and website
 - [Prefect](https://docs.prefect.io/core/) for our workflows and scheduler
 - [Dask](https://docs.dask.org/en/stable/futures.html) for clusters and execution

-You don't need to be an expert -- just aware of these packages and their features.
+While you don't need to become an expert in these packages, a basic understanding of their functionalities will be advantageous.